What is Sauna Etiquette? A Beginner’s Guide to Best Practices

 Splashing the Sauna Rocks

-Are There Different Etiquette Rules for Steam Rooms?
+Are There Different Sauna Etiquette Rules for Steam Rooms?

-Are There Different Etiquette Rules for Infrared Saunas?
+Are There Different Sauna Etiquette Rules for Infrared Saunas?

-There is one key etiquette rule for infrared saunas that will not apply to either saunas or steam rooms.
-If you use a public infrared sauna in a spa, you are very likely responsible for disinfecting the bench you laid on during your soak.
-While club and spa rules can vary, it is very often the patrons’ responsibility to keep the sauna bench clean between users.
-Similar to cleaning exercise machines in a public gym, this is a matter of treating the public property with the same respect you’d hope others would offer to you.
+One key infrared sauna etiquette rule differs from that of traditional saunas or steam rooms.
+If you’re using a public infrared sauna at a spa, you’ll likely be responsible for disinfecting the bench you used during your session.
+While specific club and spa rules may vary, it is often up to patrons to clean the bench between users.
+Much like cleaning exercise machines in a gym, this shows respect for public property and ensures a clean environment for the next user.